Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/cloudinit-vm-deploy/README.md

 - Use PowerShell `-Verbose` to print detailed internal steps for debugging.

 ⚠️ **Important:**
 This kit is designed for the template → clone → initialization → personalization flow.
-It is not intended to retrofit cloud-init onto arbitrary, already-running production VMs.
+It is not intended to retrofit cloud-init onto arbitrary, already-running production VMs (at the time being).

 ---